Apoorwastic/StudentTracker/README.md

 # Student Tracker

-A simple and interactive **Student Tracker** web application that allows users to manage and monitor student data efficiently.
-Built with **React.js** and styled with **Tailwind CSS**, this app provides full CRUD functionality to keep track of student information.
+A simple and interactive **Student Tracker** web application that allows users to manage and monitor student attendance data efficiently.

 ---